damellis/attiny/README.md

 ATtiny
 =======

-This repo contains a set of "cores" which adds support for ATtiny family of microcontroller to the Arduino IDE.
+This repo contains a set of "cores" which adds support for some members of the Atmel AVR ATtiny family of microcontroller to the Arduino IDE.

-The following micro controllers are supported
+The following micro controllers are supported:

+- ATtiny 25 (8 pin)
 - ATtiny 45 (8 pin)
 - ATtiny 85 (8 pin)
+- ATtiny 24 (14 pin)
-- ATtiny 44 (16 pin)
+- ATtiny 44 (14 pin)
-- ATtiny 84 (16 pin)
+- ATtiny 84 (14 pin)

 Installation and usage
 ----------------------